 Marcella Marie Rutherford

-In 2011, Marcie Rutherford became the founding Dean at Nova Southeastern University’s College of Nursing.
+Marcie Rutherford was the founding Dean at Nova Southeastern University’s College of Nursing.
 Her research and scholarship focuses on health policy and economics related to the value of nursing to the health care delivery system.
-She strives to expand the understanding of nursing’s unique role in driving not only patient care but also the business of healthcare, and how nursing decision-making and documentation impacts health care.
 Currently, she is working on a national project related to academic-service partnerships, focusing on preparing nursing students to identify co-occurring behavioral health issues in patients receiving care in acute or primary care settings.
 She is a Robert Woods Johnson Foundation Executive Nurse Fellow Alumna, graduating in September of 2016.

 Marie Tamara Adonis-Rizzo